Tinkerforge/doc/source/Hardware/Master_Extensions/Chibi_Extension.rst

 * Picture

 After this you have to enter a "Master Address".
 This is the address of the chibi extension which should act as chibi master.

-If you are currently configuring the chibi master, you don't have to configure it (address "0").
+Chibi Master Configuration
+^^^^^^^^^^^^^^^^^^^^^^^^^^

+To configure a chibi extension as master you have to tell it, its address and which slaves (identified by their addresses) should participate at the network.

+First you have to set a unique address for the extension.

 * Picture

+You don't have to set the "Master Address", this address is not used if there exist a USB connection to a PC (chibi master).

+* Picture

 At the end you have to tell the chibi master which addresses should be part of the network.
 You have 32 slots (0-31).
-Each slot can contain an address
+Each slot can contain an address.
+Address "0" means this slot is not used.
+Please arrange the slots such that you have no unused slots between used ones.

+Modify your Chibi Network
+^^^^^^^^^^^^^^^^^^^^^^^^^

+If you like to change something in your network, e.g. add new Bricks or Bricklets, you have to powerdown the node you like to change.
+Change it and repower it.
+If the node was a chibi slave, you have to reset the chibi master, too.
+This can be achieved by a powercycle or pressing the reset button on the Master Brick.